Natasa-C/Surgical-mask-detection/documentation.md

 The functions used to extract the features come, mainly, from ```librosa.feature``` library.

+The features are extracted in separate directories for the raw data and for the clean data and stored in .csv files.
+The general features are stored separately from the mfcc values.

 Resources:
 - [librosa.feature] https://librosa.github.io/librosa/feature.html
 -  [definitions and implementation examples] https://www.kdnuggets.com/2020/02/audio-data-analysis-deep-learning-python-part-1.html